MintHC/silverstripe-userform-mailchimpfield/README.md

 #MailChimp UserForm Field
 Adds a custom field to UserForms which allows you to select a list from MailChimp and subscribe on submission.

+Also allows additional merge_fields to be added for each field in the form.

 ### Installation
 Via composer